outdreamer/build-a-cure-1/docs/system_analysis.md

 	- estimate phase changes with optimal transport as a method of getting optimal/efficient/possible paths between function i/o out of operation (core function) data
 	    example: https://broadinstitute.github.io/wot/
 	  - you also need to estimate probable & multi-prioritized transport paths
+	- cycling on/off antitumor drugs like mebendazole & essential oils with antitumor effects to prevent tumor growth (such as 1/week, then switch to new antitumor substance next week to avoid hepatotoxicity & other toxic buildup)

 - useful implementations of conceptual physics ( discovering functions between nodes,